Of Ph.D.'s and Other Things.

 "You were in a fraternity?
 I can't imagine. . ."

 "Hardy, har, har.
 Yes, I was in a fraternity.
 I pledged Sigma Pi.
-So, now I'm almost sixteen, a member of a fraternity, and I have a Masters Degree in Human Genetics.
-Oh, don't forget the PhD!
+So, now I'm almost sixteen, a member of a fraternity, and I'm a multiple PhD!
 I am just the bachelor of the year, now aren't I?"
-James asked, rolling his eyes.
-Catherine glared lightly.
+James asked as he responded to his computer pinging at him.
+Catherine gave hima strong look of disapproval, though she let it drop.

-"Robbins wants you, within the hour, by the way," Catherine said, quite mysteriously, walking out of the room.
+"Robbins wants you, within the hour, by the way," Catherine said, walking out of the room.
+James wondered what on earth she was on about, but went back to his computer.

-James sighed, leaning back in his lab chair.
+James hummed and leaned back in his lab chair.
 He looked around his work area, examining it once again.
 The walls were mostly glass, so James could see around the entire lab pretty clearly.
 Warrick and Nick were sitting around the light table, looking at different maps of the area, and having themselves a fine little argument.

 Sara was on a computer, most likely trying to link the suspect to the victim.
 James looked back and saw Warrick and Nick gone, only to find Sara leaving the lab, too.
 Looking at the clock, James noticed it was almost the end of his shift.

-James sighed and stretched.
+James stretched in his seat, grunting with the effort.
 He stood up to meet Doc Robbins in the Death Lair, as James had named it.
-The first time James had been in the room, Robbins had been talking animatedly to the corpse.
+The first time James had been in the room, Robbins had been talking to a corpse with many hand motions and expressions.
 James had been creeped out since then.
 Dead bodies, yes, he could deal with that.
 Weird old men talking to dead bodies?
 No. Absolutely not at all.

 When James opened the door, there was no light on.
-That worried James, beyond belief.
-Suddenly the light came on, and twenty people jumped out at him.
+That worried James beyond belief.
+He would never admit it, but his first thoughts were of an impure nature.
+Illegal, also illegal.
+Before James could start shouting Miranda rights, the light came on, and twenty people jumped out at him.

 "SURPRISE!" they yelled.
 James breath caught in his throat.